 The following equation may sound a little strange, but it makes sense to better understand pain.
-You can compare pain to a dog living in your brain.
-(If you don't like dogs, you can take another animal!).
-Like you have 'an inner dog'.
+You can compare pain to a dog living in your brain, like you have 'an inner dog' (If you don't like dogs, you can take another animal!).

 Every time the dog barks, you feel pain.
 This dog used to be your friend.
 He only barked when it was necessary, namely when very danger threatened.
 Nowadays you are no longer so satisfied with your dog.
 He barks as it happens more often, and more often not rightly!
 Where it used to be a well trained dog, he seems increasingly wilder and disobedient to become.
 Just like your chronic pain.